pytorch/serve/examples/Huggingface_Transformers/Image_classification_docker/README.md

 ```

 However, in real scenarios, the registered model would receive many concurrent requests and hence, we need a better benchmarking approach.
-We provide several utilities that can be used to perform real-time benchmarking even with custom metrics ([reference](https://github.com/pytorch/serve/tree/master/benchmarks#torchserve-model-server-benchmarking)).
+Several utilities are provided that can be used to perform real-time benchmarking even with custom metrics ([reference](https://github.com/pytorch/serve/tree/master/benchmarks#torchserve-model-server-benchmarking)).